 But on a May morning on Malvern hills,

-A marvel befell me of fairy, me thought.
+A marvel befell me of fairy, me thought.”

-Taken from the “The Plowman’s Tale”, these lines exemplify the third definition of canon.
+Taken from The Plowman’s Tale, these lines exemplify the third definition of canon.
 Chaucer’s canon includes “The Canterbury Tales”, for instance, but it does not include the apocryphal work, “The Plowman’s Tale,” which has been mistakenly attributed to him in the past.
 The canon is the use of archaic language that Chaucer used in his works but not used in this part.

 In the history of literature, a number of authors and poets have made such an extraordinary contributions that their literary works are considered yardsticks to have set canons to evaluate other works.
 Their literary works obtain in themselves the position of literary canon which the successive writers use as touchstone to compare their creations with.
-For example,
+For example:

-William Shakespeare has written tragedies and comedies for the Elizabethan audience.
-However, he has earned appreciation for these works in that they have become yardstick for the other writers to judge their place in literature.
+William Shakespeare wrote both tragedies and comedies for Elizabethan audiences, throughout the late 16th, and early 17th centuries.
+However, Shakespeare’s earned appreciation for these works became yardstick by which other writers to judge their places in literature.
 For many decades, English writers compared themselves with Shakespeare.
-This approach of looking at and following a writer’s work for measuring literary excellence and success is, in fact, called a Shakespearean canon such as having five acts in a play.
+This approach of looking at, and following a writer’s work for measuring literary excellence and success is, in fact, called a “Shakespearean canon.”

-Function of Canon
+Function of a Canon

 The function of a canon has always raised confusion and complexity.
-The works, traditionally considered following a certain canon, belongs to the writers who have long been dead.
-Moreover, only the white and male writers of antiquity have been given the membership to this exclusive club.
-Women, minorities and non-Western writes were kept out of this kind of arbitrary practice for long until they won recognition such as the writers of the Harlem Renaissance.
+The works, traditionally considered as following a certain canon, belong to the writers who have long been dead.
+Moreover, only the white and male writers of antiquity have been given membership to this exclusive club.
+Women, minorities, and non-Western writers were kept out of this kind of arbitrary practice for a long time – until they won recognition such as the writers of the Harlem Renaissance.